 If you do not agree with these terms, please do not register or continue to use this Service.

 All views expressed on this forum are those of the individual authors and do not represent those of the website or it's operators.

 Libel and Defamation

 TFF maintains a completely neutral position regarding any disputes.
 We are not affiliated to, sympathetic to or biased towards any retailer or manufacturer (including any forum sponsors, advertisers or associates).
-Being accused of favouring any retailer or manufacturer or supplier is taken as a gross insult as we highly value our integrity.
-If these forums were not independent they would lose the respect and support of visitors both inside the industry and from the general public.
+If the forum was not independent they would lose the respect and support of visitors both inside the industry and from the general public.
 These forums are run as a business but do not represent any related business.

 However, at times we do have to intervene to protect the forum from legal proceedings.

 Quite simply if someone posts a statement on TFF such as 'Don't buy from supplier X as they are a bunch of lying cowboys', and someone replies 'thanks for the warning, I was going to buy from them but will go elsewhere', then the first post has led to a loss of business from the supplier and is therefore DEFAMATION and ILLEGAL.
 The supplier could sue the member who wrote the post and sue the forums for publishing it.
 We are not going to allow ourselves to be put in the position where we could get closed down.

 Now in the interest of clarity, let us be a little more specific.
 If someone has had what they feel to be unsatisfactory service from a supplier - or as often happens, someone is completely mad as hell about the lack of service from a retailer, then what should they do?